Dosa recipe – Crisp and Soft with Homemade Dosa batter

 Check the consistency of the batter taken in the bowl.
 Sometimes batter consistency is thicker after fermenting.
 Make sure it is pouring consistency, add little water if needed.
 Add salt to taste.

-For the best result, use a cast iron.
+For the best result, use cast iron.
 Better if pre-seasoned.
 Non-stick works fine too.
 But, a perfect-looking dosa is possible only on a cast iron or thick base dosa tawa.
 I use Prestige die-cast dosa tawa.

 Do not use the same tawa to make dosa and chapati.
 Always keep separate tawa for dosa.